duarteocarmo/duarteocarmo.com/content/posts/105-retrospectiva-#8.md

 - **<a href="https://vast.ai/" target="_blank">Vast.ai</a>**: TODO — what you rented, what worked well, what was annoying, and whether it still feels like the best option for cheap GPUs.

+- **<a href="https://www.hoka.com/en/us/mens-trail-hiking-shoes/hopara-2/1147650.html" target="_blank">HOKA Hopara 2</a>**: TODO — where you used them, whether they worked as travel / summer / water shoes, and if they are ugly-good or just ugly.

 - **<a href="https://huggingface.co/google/translategemma-27b-it" target="_blank">TranslateGemma</a>**: TODO — why you tried it, for which translation direction / use case, and whether the quality is good enough to keep around.

 ## Reading